rubensworks/PhD-Thesis/content/introduction.md

 #### Catalysts for Human Progress

 Since the dawn of mankind, biological evolution has shaped us into social creatures.
-The social capabilities of humans are however *much more evolved* than most other other species.
+The social capabilities of humans are however *much more evolved* than most other species.
 For example, [humans are one of the only animals that have clearly visible eye whites](https://pursuit.unimelb.edu.au/articles/why-we-show-the-whites-of-our-eyes).
 This allows people to see what other people are looking at, which simplifies *collaborative* tasks.
-Furthermore, [*theory of mind*](https://www.sciencedirect.com/topics/neuroscience/theory-of-mind), the ability to understand that others have different perspectives, [is much more pronounced in humans than other animals](https://mitpress.universitypressscholarship.com/view/10.7551/mitpress/9780262016056.001.0001/upso-9780262016056), which also strengthens our ability to *collaborate*.
+Furthermore, [*theory of mind*](https://www.sciencedirect.com/topics/neuroscience/theory-of-mind), the ability to understand that others have different perspectives, [is much more pronounced in humans than in other animals](https://mitpress.universitypressscholarship.com/view/10.7551/mitpress/9780262016056.001.0001/upso-9780262016056), which also strengthens our ability to *collaborate*.
-While our collaborative capabilities were initially limited to physical tasks, the invention of *language* and *writing* allowed us to share *knowledge* with each other.
+While our collaborative capabilities were initially limited to physical tasks, the adoption of *language* and *writing* allowed us to share *knowledge* with each other.

-Methods for sharing knowledge are essential catalysts for human progress, as shared knowledge allows larger groups of people to share goals and accomplish tasks that would have otherwise been impossible.
+Methods for sharing knowledge are essential catalysts for human progress, as shared knowledge allows larger groups of people to share goals and accomplish tasks that would have been impossible otherwise.
 Due to our *technological* progress, the *bandwidth* of these methods for sharing knowledge is always growing broader, which is continuously increasing the rate of human and technological progress.